xorkevin/xorkevin.com/content/blog/governor/index.md

 guaranteed delivery across unexpected restarts.
 Every message broadcasted can be configured to be delivered to all consumers or to only a single consumer in the case of a work queue.
 The message queue enables Governor to scale to multiple nodes in order to address load and availability concerns.
+Furthermore, any load spike can be easily handled through placing more jobs on the queue.

 #### Storage

 There are in-built wrappers around Postgres, Redis, and Minio (based on the S3 protocol) services that can be launched along with Governor.
-They handle relational, cache, and object storage respectively.
+They handle relational data, caching, and object storage respectively.
 I chose these services both for their reliability and the amount of support they receive both from their maintainers and the community.
 These services expose interfaces, however, and as a result can be easily swapped out in dependent services with alternative implementations if necessary.

 To help write and maintain the SQL for relational models in Postgres, I have also started a parallel project, Forge, intended for use with Governor though